UoA-eResearch/python_intro_tutorial/_episodes/01-software-requirements.md

 teaching: 0
 exercises: 30
 questions:
-- What software do I need?
+- What software do I need to complete this workshop?
-- "How do I make sure that the required software is installed correctly on my computer."
+- "How do I make sure that the required software is installed correctly on my computer?"
 objectives:
 - "To ensure that all required software is installed on your computer?"
 - "To get instructors involved if any problems are present so that you can keep up with the lesson without any technical issues."